 KS2 Swimming Attainment

+All children in KS2 have the opportunity to attend swimming lessons at Freeman’s Quay throughout the year.
 The table below shows the percentage of pupils who achieved the end of Key Stage 2 National Curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25m, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 |Year||Swim 25m unaided||Perform a Safe Self Rescue||Perform a Range of Strokes|